+385 98 9205 935 iscmentoring.eu@gmail.com

 Perhaps your family taught you by example to try to avoid pain, either through pretending that everything was OK when it wasn’t, or through overprotectiveness and preventing you from facing challenges.
 If children feel that their parents are afraid of facing emotional pain, such pain gains much more power in their minds than it has in reality.

-In patriarchal countries, families and characters, emotions are generally considered a weakness, especially painful emotions.
+In patriarchal countries, families and characters, emotions are often considered a weakness, especially painful emotions.
 Perhaps in your family out of unpleasant emotions only anger was allowed, while anything else might have caused others to humiliate you – even some pleasant emotions.
 It’s ironic that what is essentially fearful behavior is presumed to be strength.

 Fear of making mistakes